-On New Year’s Eve, I had a grand list of resolutions and goals going in my journal.
+On New Year’s Eve, I wrote a grand list of resolutions and goals in my journal.

-The morning after, all these goals not only seemed ridiculous and unattainable, but repulsive. …They basically represented just the opposite of what I’d ever want to do with my life.
+The morning after, my goals not only seemed ridiculous and unattainable, but repulsive. …They basically represented everything I would never want to do with my life.
 (Ah, the perspective of a sleep deprived woman…)